Matt Hughes (fighter): Autobiography

-Television Series
+Television series

 Trophy Hunters TV

-Since January 2011, Hughes is the host of hunting program Trophy Hunters TV, which airs in Outdoor Channel three times a week.
+In January 2011, Hughes became the host of hunting program Trophy Hunters TV, which aired on Outdoor Channel.
 The show is closely related to the Texas Trophy Hunters Association.

 Uncaged with Matt Hughes

-On July 4, 2013, Hughes became the host of Uncaged with Matt Hughes, which airs Saturdays on the Sportsman Channel.
+On July 4, 2013, Hughes became the host of Uncaged with Matt Hughes, which aired Saturdays on the Sportsman Channel.

 The Takedown with Matt Hughes

-On October 7, 2014, Hughes parented with Producer Joe David Garza and became the host of a new series entitled The Takedown with Matt Hughes, which aired on Sundays on the Sportsman Channel.
+On October 7, 2014, Hughes partnered with producer Joe David Garza and became the host of a new series entitled The Takedown with Matt Hughes, which aired on Sundays on the Sportsman Channel.
 The series was nominated for "Best New Series" in 2015 at the Sportsman's Choice Awards.

 Criticisms

-Hughes has been criticized by animal advocates, including former UFC fighter and commentator Dan Hardy, for his trophy hunting.
+Matt Hughes has been criticized by animal advocates, including former UFC fighter and commentator Dan Hardy, for his trophy hunting hobby.
 In response to outrage over trophy hunting pictures posted on his Twitter account in 2012, Hughes called some of the commenters "PETA idiots" and told them to stop following his page.

 Personal life

 Hughes is a born again Christian and regularly posts Bible verses on his website.
 Hughes and his wife have two daughters together.
 She also has a son from a previous relationship.
 The couple's second daughter was born on January 2, 2010.
 Matt and his twin brother were born on their father's birthday.

 On June 16, 2017, Hughes was hospitalized with a serious head injury after a train struck the passenger side of his truck at a rail crossing near his home in Montgomery County, Illinois.
 On June 18, Hughes's family released a statement that he had no broken bones or internal injuries but was unconscious and unresponsive.
 They were working with the Triumph Over Tragedy Foundation to determine next steps for care.
 The Foundation, of which Hughes was a board member for five years, provides care for families with brain and spinal cord injuries.
+On January 14, 2018, Hughes returned ringside as a guest of honor during UFC Fight Night in St. Louis.
+On September 19, 2017, news surfaced that Hughes sued Norfolk Southern Railway and several of its employees for the 2017 train crash.
 On September 23, 2017, he returned to the hospital to honor the hospital staff who took care of him while he was there.
-On January 14, 2018, Hughes returned ringside as a guest of honor during UFC Fight Night in St. Louis.
-On September 19, 2019, news surfaced that Hughes sued Norfolk Southern Railway and several of its employees for the 2017 train crash.

 Domestic violence allegations

-In May 2019 Hughes's wife filed a restraining order against him after she accused him of several incidents of domestic violence.
+In May 2019, Hughes's wife filed a restraining order against him after she accused him of several incidents of domestic violence.
 His brother Mark Hughes also filed a restraining order against him claiming that Matt choked his son and tried to destroy his tractor.
 Hughes filed to divorce his wife on May 27, 2019.
-In September 2019, Hughes's attorneys revealed that the brothers had settled the case.
+In September 2019, Hughes' attorneys revealed that the brothers had settled their case.